clarkfitzg/sta141c-winter19/lecture/01-08-intro.md

 Regarding prerequisites, I expect that you are already comfortable handling data with R or Python.
 If you're not, that's ok- the TA and I will do our best to get you up to speed.
 The homeworks will just take more time.
-I actually don't satisfy any of the prerequisites, yet, here I am teaching the class.
+I actually don't satisfy any of the prerequisites, yet here I am teaching the class.
 All the other technologies and statistics we'll learn together.